T-Fang/Membrance/README.md

 # Membrance
 A 2D Action Platformer Game

+**Story:**

+- The Demon King has stolen your memories!
+- Fight his army to take them back!
+- But as you retrieve them….
+- The levels look corrupted/overlaid with different things not from this world/ our reality
+- Defeating the Demon King should solve everything, right?

 **Team members:**

 ALEX TEO KANG JIEl, CUNG CHAN THANG, EDELINE TENGES, JASON TAY, TIAN FANG, ZHU BO